What sort of food do you serve on your treks

 Do you cater for special dietary requirements

-We are able to cater for most dietary requirements and receive consistently glowing reviews from our guests who have enjoyed their specialised diet on a trek with us.
+We are able to cater for most medical and allergy dietary requirements and receive consistently glowing reviews from our guests who have enjoyed their specialised diet on a trek with us.
 Vegetarian, vegan and gluten free diets are a common dietary requirement of our guests – all of which are deliciously catered for.
+For remote treks catering can be more difficult for specialised diets, so we appreciate your understanding with catering limitations for these treks.

 Is it true that most people do not lose any weight at all on your treks